1. When will the CIMA Higher Apprenticeship be ready for use and who will be eligible?

 The CIMA Higher Apprenticeship in Management Accounting was launched in September 2013.

 Higher Apprenticeships have officially been approved for delivery by Government in England, Wales and Northern Ireland and are available for employers and learning providers to use.
-Currently this apprenticeship is not available in Scotland.
+The CIMA Technical Apprenticeship in Management Accounting is available in Scotland, accredited by the Scottish Qualifications Authority (SQA).
 Higher Apprenticeships are aimed at anyone who has completed A levels (or equivalent).

 2. What support is available to employers who recruit apprentices?

 Employers can access support from the National Apprenticeship Service (NAS) and their chosen training provider, if they are already working with one.